Where is the Achilles tendon?

 Underlying mechanisms and theories of Achilles tendinopathy

 An Achilles tendinopathy would change the tendon’s appearance, cell structure, and types and numbers of cells.
-Research suggests that an Achilles tendinopathy would appear to look more yellow/brown when looking through the microscope, compared to that of a healthy tendon, which would look white.
+Research suggests that an Achilles tendinopathy would appear to look more yellow/brown when looking through the microscope, compared to that of a healthy tendon, which would look white4.
 Collagen in the tendon would be disrupted by increasing weaker collagen being promoted in the area that occurs when an injury is present.
-There can be a decreased number of cells in some areas of the tendon itself.
+There can be a decreased number of cells in some areas of the tendon itself4.

 Symptoms of Achilles tendinopathy